Topical Talk

 Topical Talk is flexible

 We provide a library of free world-class resources on the big issues in the news.
-A new resource on a current topic is published to our dedicated Topical Talk website every week.
+A new lesson on a current topic is published on our dedicated Topical Talk website every week.

 Teachers use these however they like.
 That could be for a lively one-off discussion to bring a curriculum topic to life with real-world links, or a thoughtful and balanced conversation to help students explore an issue that’s on their minds.
+Our lessons are suitable for students aged 10-16, and we encourage teachers use them in the ways that suit them best.
 Download a sample resource.

 See the resource library